kiwijuice56/discord-chat-bot/README.md

 Takes every message in a reply chain and caches it as a conversation.
 If cache is full, all conversations will be saved.
 * #### `$train args: 'basic', 'custom', 'clear'` Retrains AI.
 All the cache is saved before training. `basic` will train based on the default English corpus, `custom` will train based on saved conversations, and `clear` will reset the AI storage (not saved custom conversations) before retraining. `clear` is accessible only to administrators of the server.
 Note that while one parameter is required, more than one can be passed in at once.
-* #### `$cache_handle args: 'clear', 'write'`
-Modifies cache. `clear` will reset the cache and delete recently taught conversations. `write` will save all conversations in the cache.
+* #### `edit args: 'clear', 'write', 'delete i'` Modifies cache. `clear` will reset the cache and delete recently taught conversations. `write` will save all conversations in the cache. `delete` will remove the conversation in the cache at the `i`th position, 0-indexed.
 Accessible only to administrators of the server.
 * #### `$check`
 Sends status.